asagar60/Udacity-SCND-Programming-a-Real-Self-Driving-Car/README.md

 Overview
 ---
-In this project, we will implement a Real Self Driving Car in python to maneuver the vehicle around the track while following the traffic rules.
+In this project, we implement a Real Self Driving Car in python to maneuver the vehicle around the track while following the traffic rules.

 Goal
 ---